aergoio/aergolite/README.md

 CALL add_new_sale( [['123', 1, 10.00],['456', 2, 20.00]] );
 ```

-Full reference of the available commands can be found [here](https://github.com/aergoio/aergolite/wiki/Stored-Procedures)
+Full reference of the available commands can be found [here](https://github.com/aergoio/sqlite-stored-procedures)

-The applications running on the nodes can be made using different programming languages.
+It is possible to have apps made using different programming languages on the same network, as the core logic is done with stored procedures.

 ## Immutability